gridgo/gridgo-docs/advanced/transaction/index.rst

 Creating and processing transactions
 ------------------------------------

 There are several ways to create and process transactions.
-All of the following code are valid and are exactly the same:
+All of the following code are valid and are exactly the same.

+1. Create, commit and rollback transaction manually

 .. code-block:: java